kumarde/deepakwrites/source/content/_index.md

     - 2020 NYMF Finalist
     - 2020 RAVE Selection

+- House of India
+    - Semi-Finalist at the Bay Area Playwrights Festival

 If you've come looking for my <b>academic computing research</b>, go <a href="https://kumarde.com" target="_blank">here.</a>